tlwilliams895/lchs/src/chapters/loops/infinite-loops.rst

          total -= 5
          print(total)

-   In this case, the update statement is present (line 5), but the error occurs in line 4.
+   In this case, the update statement is correct (line 5), but the error occurs in line 4.
 Instead of using ``total`` in the boolean expression, we used ``start_value``, which never gets updated in the loop.

+.. admonition:: Example

    Here's an example of an infinite ``for`` loop in Python: